 Will also represents attorneys and law firms in professional liability disputes.
 He often resolves legal malpractice claims short of trial through Rule 12 motions, summary judgment, or settlement.
 His trial work includes a four-week jury trial in which Sherin and Lodgen obtained a defense verdict on all counts for an Am Law 100 law firm.

 Prior to joining Sherin and Lodgen, Will was an associate at Edwards Angell Palmer & Dodge LLP.
 During law school, he was staff editor of the Washington University Law Review.
 Will has run two marathons and rowed heavyweight crew at Cornell University.

-- Obtained summary judgment for national law firm on legal malpractice claim and successfully defended judgment on appeal
+- Obtained summary judgment for Am Law 100 law firm on legal malpractice claim and defended judgment on appeal

-- Obtained Rule 12(c) dismissal of legal malpractice claim on behalf of major Boston law firm
+- Obtained Rule 12(c) dismissal of legal malpractice claim for major Boston law firm

 - "For law firms, rogue attorneys present risk" Massachusetts Lawyers Weekly, October 20, 2014

 - “Jumpstarting Your Mediation Practice,” moderator, Boston Bar Association, May 2013